Associate Faculty and Executive Coach

-“Continuous improvement is part of the job for people who are attracted to the field of medicine because they are lifelong learners.
-I really enjoy coaching physicians,” says Robin.
+“Continuous improvement is part of the job for people who are attracted to the field of medicine.
+Physicians are truly lifelong learners.
+It's one of the many reasons I enjoy coaching physicians,” says Robin.
 “They’re very practical.
-Concepts are important, but at the end of the day, they want to get down to applying the information to create positive outcomes.”
+Concepts are important, but at the end of the day, they want to apply the information to create positive outcomes.”

-An expert in industrial and organizational psychology, Robin has coauthored three books about building culture and creating great workplaces: “No Excuses: How You Can Turn Any Workplace into a Great One (2013),” “The Great Workplace: How to Build It, How to Keep It, and Why It Matters (2011)” and “A Life in Balance: Finding Meaning in a Chaotic World (2006).”
+Robin has coauthored three books about building culture and creating great workplaces: “No Excuses: How You Can Turn Any Workplace into a Great One (2013),” “The Great Workplace: How to Build It, How to Keep It, and Why It Matters (2011),” and “A Life in Balance: Finding Meaning in a Chaotic World (2006).”
 Drawing upon her expertise in these areas, Robin instructs physicians in the Conflict Resolution and Negotiation course in the Physician MBA Program.
-While most physicians have some working knowledge of negotiating contracts throughout their careers, the takeaways from this course delve deeper into executive skills.
+While most physicians have some working knowledge of negotiating contracts throughout their careers, the takeaways from this course include an understanding of the larger picture—concepts like trust and values, ways to approach difficult situations, and a toolbox of influencing skills.

-“Physicians tell me they are increasingly responsible for negotiating their titles as healthcare evolves and leadership trajectories are changing But, as they move into leadership roles, physicians also begin negotiating on behalf of their teams and resources.,” says Robin.
-“Even though they may have experienced negotiation, negotiating on behalf of a team or project may involve different techniques.”
+“Physicians tell me they are increasingly responsible for negotiating their titles as healthcare evolves and leadership trajectories are changing.
+As they move into leadership roles, physicians also begin negotiating on behalf of their teams as well,” says Robin.
+“Even though they may have experienced negotiation, negotiating on behalf of a team or project involves different techniques.”